 Clean Out Your iPad’s Charging Port

 You’ve tried multiple cables and multiple different chargers, so now it’s time to take a look inside your iPad.
-Grab a flashlight (the one built into your iPhone works great!) and closely inspect your iPad’s charging port.
-Specifically, we’re looking for any dirt, lint, gunk, or other debris that could be preventing your Lightning cable from making a clean connection to your iPad’s charging port.
+Grab a flashlight (like the one built into your iPhone) and closely inspect your iPad’s charging port.
+Specifically, we’re looking for any dirt, lint, gunk, or other debris that could be preventing your charging cable from making a clean connection to your iPad’s charging port.

-There are eight tiny pins on the inside of your iPad’s Lightning port that make a connection to your Lightning cable during the charging process.
-If any one pin is concealed by debris, it may not be able to form a connection with your Lightning cable.
+Older iPads have Lightning ports, which have eight tiny pins that make a connection to a Lightning cable during the charging process.
+Newer iPads have a USB-C port, which has twenty-four pins.
+If any one pin is concealed by debris, it may not be able to form a connection with your charging cable.

 In most cases, it’s better to be safe than sorry.
-Even if you don’t see a ton of debris in your Lightning port, we recommend making an effort to clean it out.
-Sometimes minuscule specks of dust that you can’t even see are what’s causing the iPad charging problem.
+Even if you don’t see a ton of debris in the charging port, we recommend making an effort to clean it out.
+Sometimes minuscule specks of dust you can’t even see are what’s preventing your iPad from charging.

-How Do I Clean Out My iPad’s Charging Port?
+How Do I Clean Out An iPad Charging Port?

-We always recommend using an anti-static brush to clean out your the Lightning port of an iPhone, iPad, or iPod.
-Anti-static brushes don’t give off electric charges, which could damage the inside of your iPad while you’re cleaning it.
+We always recommend using an anti-static brush to clean out the charging port of an iPhone, iPad, or iPod.
+Cleaning your iPad with a device that can conduct electricity could damage the internal components of your iPad.
+Anti-static brushes don’t conduct electricity, which is why we recommend them!

-Most people don’t have a fancy anti-static brush lying around, but a brand new toothbrush making an excellent substitution.
-Gently brush out what’s inside the port, then try charging your iPad once again.
+Most people don’t have an anti-static brush lying around, but a brand new toothbrush makes an excellent substitution.
+Gently brush out what’s inside the port, then try charging your iPad again.
 You may be surprised by how much debris comes out!

 Perform A DFU Restore

-If you’ve made it this far, you’ve ruled out the possibility of a minor software crash, an issue with your charger or Lightning cable, and a dirty charging port.
+If you’ve made it this far, you’ve ruled out the possibility of a minor software crash, an issue with your charger or charging cable, and a dirty or clogged charging port.
 We still have one last trick up our sleeve: the DFU restore.

-A DFU restore erases and reloads all the code on your iPad to its factory defaults.
-Ultimately, a DFU restore will help us fix a very deep software problem which could be the reason why your iPad is not charging.
+A DFU restore erases all the code on your iPad and restores it to factory defaults.
+Ultimately, a DFU restore can fix a very deep software problem, which could be the reason why your iPad is not charging.